HovoM1123/ByteWave_Ecommerce/README.md

 <div align="left">
   <div style = "text-allign: left;">
     <h1>Recommendations</h1>
-    <h4>Based on the uncovered insights, here are actionable items that TechSphere can take away from our analysis.</h4>
+    <h4>Based on the uncovered insights, here are actionable items that ByteWave can take away from our analysis.</h4>
       <ul>
         <h3>Sales</h3>
         <li>Remedy sales lows due to seasonal fluctuations in January and February by increasing marketing campaigns during these low-sales periods.</li>